-HUM 2288 SpTp: American Popular Culture 3 credits, GE: Humanities
+HUM 2288 SpTp: American Popular Culture

 In this course students study the wide variety of literary manifestations of American popular culture as reflections and symptoms of the concerns of modern American society.
 Prerequisite: ENG 1001 Composition I. Cross-listed with ENG 2288.